 Vehicle pursuits expose innocent citizens, law enforcement officers and fleeing violators to the risk of serious injury or death.
-The primary purpose of this policy is to provide officers with guidance in balancing the safety of the public and themselves against law enforcement's duty to apprehend violators of the law, as well as minimize the potential for pursuit-related collisions.
+The primary purpose of this policy is to provide officers with guidance in balancing the safety of the public and themselves against law enforcement's duty to apprehend violators of the law.
+Another purpose of this policy is to minimize the potential for pursuit-related collisions.
 Vehicular pursuits require officers to exhibit a high degree of common sense and sound judgment.
 Officers must not forget that the immediate apprehension of a suspect is generally not more important than the safety of the public and pursuing officers (Minn.
 Stat. § 626.8458 Subd.
 1).